DocNow/catalog/src/datasets/20200519-twitter-historical-dataset-march-21-2006-first-tweet-to-july-31-2009-3-years-1-5-billion-tweets.md

 Additionally, given that not everybody will need the whole period of time the earliest tweet ID for each date is provided in the file *date-tweet-id.tsv*.

-For additional details regarding this dataset please see: **Gayo-Avello, Daniel.
-"How I Stopped Worrying about the Twitter Archive at the Library of Congress and Learned to Build a Little One for Myself." *arXiv preprint arXiv:1611.08144* (2016)**.
+For additional details regarding this dataset please see: Gayo-Avello, Daniel.
+(2016) *[How I Stopped Worrying about the Twitter Archive at the Library of Congress and Learned to Build a Little One for Myself](https://arxiv.org/abs/1611.08144)*. arXiv preprint arXiv:1611.08144.

 **If you use this dataset in any way please cite that preprint** (in addition to the dataset itself).